Configuring GCP as an OIDC Identity Provider

 Follow the steps below to set up the OIDC identity provider in Single Sign‑On.

 Follow steps 1–6 in Add an OIDC Provider.

 Enter your Relying Party OAuth Client ID and Relying Party OAuth Client Secret from the Generate GCP Client Credentials above.

 Under Advanced Settings > Attribute Mappings (optional) > User Attributes, select email as the User Schema Attribute and enter

 user_nameas the Attribute Name.
 This enables Single Sign‑On to identify the authenticated user.

 (Optional) Configure additional attribute mappings.

 Click Create Identity Provider to save your settings.

-(Optional) Enable identity provider discovery for the service plan.
+(Optional) Enable IdP Discovery for the service plan.